textileio/lilypad-module-synthetic-data/README.md

 - `NUM_CONTRACTS`: The number of valid contracts to generate.

 ## Output
-The script creates a ZIP archive named `contracts_<seed>.zip` containing all valid generated contracts.
+The script creates a ZIP archive named `contracts_<seed>.zip` containing only valid generated contracts that have been validated using the `solc` library.